Skip to main content

 • Preliminary evaluation of three truffle plantations in the provinces of Castellón, Guadalajara and Teruel.

-• Development and implementation of three ecophysiological stations for monitoring parameters of the oak-truffle complex.
+• Development and implementation of 3 ecophysiological stations for monitoring parameters of the holm oak-truffle complex.

-• Integration of multispectral cameras in a drone for tree canopy monitoring.
+• Integration of multispectral cameras into a drone for monitoring the tree canopy.

-• Implementation of a pilot project for applied agronomic management in truffle farming.
+• Implementation of a pilot project of agronomic management applied in truffle cultivation.

-• Establishment of a plan for the valorization of truffle by-products.
+• Establishment of a valorization plan for truffle by-products.

 • Implementation of a quality and sustainability seal for truffles.

-• Development of an ICT system to ensure truffle traceability.
+• Development of an ICT system to guarantee the traceability of truffles.

 Contact information